-Have you been asked to pass a physical exam, either before an employer extended a job offer or during the interview process?
+If you're job hunting, you may be asked to pass a physical exam, either before an employer extends a job offer or during the interview process.
 Depending on the type of exam, the nature of the job, and other factors, it’s often legal for a prospective employer to ask candidates to take a physical exam.
-But there are conditions on what the employer can ask, what type of exam can be performed, and when examinations can take place.
+But there are conditions regarding what the employer can ask, what type of exam can be performed, and when an examination can take place.

-Most of the rules pertaining to pre-employment physical exams are covered by the Americans With Disabilities Act.
-The ADA applies to private companies with 15 or more employees, as well as state and local government employers, employment agencies, and labor organizations.
+Most of the rules pertaining to pre-employment physical exams are covered by the Americans With Disabilities Act (ADA).
+The ADA applies to private companies with 15 or more employees.
+It also applies to state and local government employers, employment agencies, and labor unions.

 To protect job applicants against discrimination, the ADA prohibits requiring a medical exam prior to extending a job offer.
-However, employers are allowed to ask prospective employees to take a medical exam after a conditional job offer is made, as long as they require all applicants for the same job to undergo an exam.
-They can also ask job applicants to describe or demonstrate how they would perform specific job functions prior to extending an offer.
+However, employers are allowed to ask prospective employees to take a medical exam after making a conditional job offer, as long as they require all applicants for the same job to undergo the same exam.
+Employers can also ask job applicants to describe, or demonstrate, how they would perform specific job functions prior to extending an offer.

-Passing a physical can be a condition of employment.
-Employment examinations may include physical exams and health inquiries including drug and alcohol tests, psychological tests, and physical or mental health assessments.
+Pre-employment examinations may include physical exams as well as health inquiries, including drug and alcohol tests, psychological tests, and physical or mental health assessments.

-In addition, employees may be required to have physicals if health or fitness is a job requirement; for example, police officers or firefighters may be asked to demonstrate physical fitness necessary to perform the functions of their job.
+Additionally, employees may be required to have physicals if health or fitness is a job requirement.
+For example, police officers or firefighters may be asked to demonstrate the physical fitness necessary to perform their jobs.

-The results of the exam itself cannot discriminate against the worker, and his or her medical records and history must be kept confidential and separate from their other records.
-It is also expected that the person running the test or assessment will fully understand the expectations of the job in order to determine if the potential employee would be able to complete the duties required by that job.
+The results of the exam cannot discriminate against the worker, and their medical records and history must be kept confidential and separate from their other records.

 Drug and Alcohol Tests

-Employers administer drug tests for a variety of reasons, including decreasing absenteeism and on-the-job accidents, improving productivity, and reducing liability for the company.
+Employers administer drug tests for a variety of reasons, such as decreasing absenteeism and on-the-job accidents, improving productivity, and reducing liability for the company.

 Physical Ability Tests

-Physical ability tests measure the physical ability of an applicant to perform a particular task or the strength of specific muscle groups, as well as strength and stamina in general.
+Physical ability tests measure the physical ability of an applicant to perform a particular task or the strength of specific muscle groups, as well as overall strength and stamina.

-Physical ability tests may be conducted for potential employees in the manual and physical labor sectors.
-Abilities such as stamina, flexibility, and strength are normally considered.
-For example, employers may ask job seekers to prove that they can lift a set amount of weight, if doing so is part of the routine duties of the job.
+Employers may conduct these tests may be conducted for potential employees in the manual and physical labor sectors.
+Abilities such as stamina, flexibility, and strength are most commonly considered.
+For example, employers may ask job seekers to prove that they can lift a set amount of weight, which is a requirement for successfully performing that particular job.